UofM-PHYS30762/quickstart/README.md

 ## Instructions for lxplus (WIP)

 If you have an lxplus account, all you need to do is to set up a recent compiler, and you should be all set to start!
-You can take the compiler from one of the most recent <[LCG releases](https://lcginfo.cern.ch)>.
+This is generally done for you in the most recent lxplus nodes (lxplus9) but you can also choose your the compiler from one of the most recent <[LCG releases](https://lcginfo.cern.ch)>.

 ## Instructions for using lab computers (coming soon)